Dispositif/Wikibot/README.md

 Please do not play with this package.
 These programs can actually modify the live wiki on the net, and proper wiki-etiquette should be followed before running it on any wiki.
 See https://en.wikipedia.org/wiki/WP:Bot

-Tech stack : RabbitMQ, MySQL, Symfony components, addwiki/mediawiki-api, etc.
+Tech stack : PHP>=7.1, RabbitMQ or MySQL, Symfony components, addwiki/mediawiki-api, etc.

 List of console commands : ```php src/console list```